wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

 -	Fallback mechanism when your CDN endpoint fails
 -	Minimize code modification

-In the ASP.NET project that you created in [Integrate an Azure CDN endpoint with your Azure web app and serve static content in your Web pages from Azure CDN](#deploy-an-azure-web-app-with-an-integrated-cdn-endpoint), open *App_Start\BundleConfig.cs* and take a look at the `bundles.Add()` method calls.
+In the ASP.NET project that you created in [Integrate an Azure CDN endpoint with your Azure Website and serve static content in your Web pages from Azure CDN](#deploy-an-azure-web-app-with-an-integrated-cdn-endpoint), open *App_Start\BundleConfig.cs* and take a look at the `bundles.Add()` method calls.

     public static void RegisterBundles(BundleCollection bundles)
     {